ristov/nids-alert-data/README.md

 Similarity -- overall similarity with other alert groups from the same cluster (or with other outlier alert groups if the current alert group is an outlier), ranges from 0 to 1 (values close to 1 denote a high degree of similarity)

-Label -- label assigned by a human (0 denotes irrelevant and 1 important)
+Label -- ground-truth label assigned by a human (0 denotes irrelevant and 1 important)

 SCAS -- label assigned by the customized version of SCAS (0 denotes inlier and 1 outlier)